Steal This Strategy: Using Keyword Research for Competitor Analysis

 If you're operating on a shoestring budget, Google's Keyword Planner is a great free option.
 Just hop into your Google Ads account, and you can start generating lists of potential keywords along with estimated search volumes, competition levels, and cost data.

 To use it, just enter a few seed keywords related to your business, products or services.
 Google will spit back tons of relevant keyword ideas to explore.
-You can filter, refine, and download the list of terms to analyze further.
+You can filter, refine, and download the list of keywords to analyze further.

 Yahini's AI-Powered Keyword Research